 Love is the most intimate connection, yet the most dreaded one.
 But I am asking you: what’s the point of living without love?
 There’s none.
 Without love, life becomes meaningless and utterly empty.
 Without love, there can’t be any true sense of fulfillment.

-So if we’d like to find meaning and fulfillment, we need to realize that the walls between us humans have to be broken down — with our very hands.
-And instead of building walls that separate us, we need to build bridges that bring us together, help us to overcome our fear of intimacy and re-connect with one another.
+So, if we’d like to find meaning and fulfillment, we need to realize that the walls between us humans have to be broken down — with our very hands.
+And instead of building walls that separate us, we need to build bridges that bring us together, that help us to overcome our fear of intimacy and re-connect with one another.

 Of course, to the separate, insecure ego, this might look like a very risky thing to do, considering the emotional vulnerability that goes hand-in-hand with close, intimate relationships.
 The ego will resist and do anything it can to cling to the old known past, but we shouldn’t pay attention to it — instead, we should work on what we know in our hearts to be right, and act from that space for the benefit of ourselves and all humankind.